nibble1101/Banking-Application/README.txt

 Tranfer funds
 And Undo Redo
 These features have been implemented according to the instructions stated in the final exam prompt.

+The only feature I didn't implement is multi-threading of the application.

 Instructions to run the program:
 1. Run the application.